Join a Fraternity/Sorority

 To be eligible for membership in a Wittenberg sorority or fraternity, a student:

 - Must have completed 12-15 credits at Wittenberg with a minimum 2.75 cumulative GPA, OR

 - Must have completed 16 or more credits with a minimum 2.50 cumulative GPA

 Our sorority and fraternity chapters have voted to require a higher standard than that set by Wittenberg University.
-Wittenberg requires students interested in joining a fraternity or sorority to have completed 12-15 credit hours with a minimum 2.75 cumulative GPA, or have completed 16 or more credit hours with a minimum 2.25 cumulative GPA.
+Wittenberg requires students interested in joining a fraternity or sorority to have completed 12-15 credit hours with a minimum 2.75 cumulative GPA, or have completed 16 or more credit hours with a minimum 2.25 cumulative GPA; the higher standard noted above was unanimously voted in by the Panhellenic and Interfraternity Councils and is what is used to determine eligibility for participating in recruitment.
 Some chapters have set a higher academic standard (and in some cases, other non-academic standards) to be eligible for membership.

 We hope you will come visit all the chapters at your earliest opportunity in order to make the best decision for YOU.

 Disclaimer: Registration or participation in Wittenberg Fraternity or Sorority Recruitment is NOT an offer nor a guarantee of membership.
 Membership selection is at the sole discretion of each chapter and its members and is not influenced or controlled by the Wittenberg Interfraternity Council, Wittenberg Panhellenic Council, nor Wittenberg Office of Student Involvement.